openshift-pipelines/pipeline-service/ckcp/README.md

 6. Add a physical cluster to kcp running inside the pod.
    **_(optional)_**
 7. Apply patches to the pipelines repo and run the controller.
-8. Run some examples TaskRuns and PipelineRuns.
+8. Run some examples PipelineRuns.
 9. Apply patches to the triggers repo and run the controller, interceptor and eventlistener.

 ### Pre-requisites